 Generation H2 - the Hannover Region's hydrogen program

-Climate protection is no longer a marginal topic in economicreports, but a clear political objective.
-It is clear that the costs caused by further global warming could be many times higher than the investment in innovative prevention measures, for example to reduceCO2 emissions.
+Climate protection is no longer a marginal topic in economic reports , but a clear political objective.
+It is becoming clear that the costs caused by further global warming could be many times higher than the investment in innovative prevention measures, for example to reduceCO2 emissions.

-The rapid development and use of hydrogen technology is an important building block in achieving the climate protection targets set by the German government and the Hannover Region.
-It is essential to establish regional H2 value chains with partners who can produce (green) hydrogen economically and those who can use hydrogen.
-According to the current state of the art, the use of hydrogen offers particular potential in terms of high ecological and economic benefits, especially for heavy vehicles and ships.
+The rapid development and use of hydrogen technology is an important building block for achieving the climate protection targets set by the German government and the Hannover Region.
+It is essential to establish regional hydrogen value chains with partners who produce (green) hydrogen economically and to network them with those who use it.

 The challenges of comprehensive hydrogen production and use in the future are complex

-Our ambitious program initiative pursues three central regional policy objectives:
+Our program initiative pursues three central regional policy objectives:

 - Achieving the Hannover Region's climate protection targets.